organisciak/dissertation/document/5_design_objective.md

 The approaches that were chosen to be pursued focused on attention and awareness, measuring how design can refocus attention on instructions, inform workers of problems, or push workers to more instinctual forms of contribution.
 The lower performance of contributions in the time-limited interface without sufficiently compelling improvements in time (except perhaps in the tagging condition) and satisfaction suggests to future work is better focused on the former types of task design.

+\marginnote{Answer (\em{RQ 2.2})}

  > __RQ 2.2__: Is there a significant difference in the quality of crowd contributions for the same task collected through different collection interfaces?

 With regard to the primary data question, this chapter shows that a notable degree of data influence exists in the design of the task.
 The type of design manipulations that are fruitful vary based on the needs of the workers, and are worthy of discussion here.

+When collecting relevance judgments, per-task training interventions and performance feedback significantly improved the quality of judgments, while pressuring workers forward with a timer lowered quality.
+When collecting image tags, first-task training tasks significantly improved tag quality, while the time-limited interface again resulted in lower quality tags.

-In developing and testing the tagging experiment, it struck me how uncertain one feels when asked to be creative on demand, at least compared to the structured nature of relevance judgments.
+\newthought{In developing and testing} the tagging experiment, it became apparent how uncertain one feels when asked to be creative on demand, at least compared to the structured nature of relevance judgments.
 Despite careful effort in describing what a good or bad tag is, workers may have been similarly less confident about their contributions.
 The drastic improvement in satisfaction in the training task certainly seems to suggest that guidance is desired, and the increase in mean tag length (Table @tbl:tagLengthByCondition) shows that trained workers grasped latent indicators of quality.

-Confidence in the tasks seems to point to part of the difference between relevance judgments and tagging.
+Confidence in the tasks seems to point to part of the difference between relevance judgments and tags.
 People liked the relevance judgments, in that they were quick and with few hiccups.
 It is not a particularly fun task, but it is dependable - at least in the image-centric context presented.
 The relevance judgment form was already naturally optimized, to the extent that the time-limited interface measure actually slowed down workers.